ALOX15: Eicosapentaenoic acid

-n-3 Docosaexaenoic acid
+n-3 Docosapentaenoic acid

-Human cells and mouse tissues metabolize n-3 docosapentaenoic acid (i.e., 7Z,10Z,13Z,16Z,19Z-docosapentaenoic acid, see clupanodonic acid) to a series of products that have been classified as specialized proresolvin mediators.
+Human cells and mouse tissues metabolize n-3 docosapentaenoic acid (i.e., 7Z,10Z,13Z,16Z,19Z-docosapentaenoic acid, or clupanodonic acid) to a series of products that have been classified as specialized proresolvin mediators.
 Base on the analogy to docosahexaenoic acid metabolism to resolving D's, it is presumed that a 15-lipoxygenase, most likely ALOX15 in humans, contributes to this metabolism.
 These products, termed n-3 Resolven D's (RvDn-3's), are: